Schendyla nemorensis: Description

+This species can reach 28 mm in length.
 Males of this species have 37 to 41 pairs of legs, usually 39; females have 39 to 43 leg pairs, usually 39 or 41.

 Distribution

 The species has a principally Palearctic distribution, but has been introduced to Tasmania from Europe.
 The type locality is the vicinity of Regensburg in Bavaria, southern Germany.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter and soil.